How Push to eBay Works

 Why is my shipping option not showing on the item page on eBay?

-Ebay takes any shipping option that you place on a listing and automatically re-categorizes that shipping into one of many shipping categories.
+eBay takes any shipping option that you place on a listing and automatically re-categorizes that shipping into one of many shipping categories.
 Some examples of shipping options are "One-Day Shipping", "Standard Shipping" and "Expedited Shipping".
-So even if your shipping option is "UPS Ground", Ebay will display this as "Standard Shipping.
-More information can be found on this eBay information page:
+So even if your shipping option is "UPS Ground", eBay will display this as "Standard Shipping.
+See Shipping Your Items on eBay's help documentation.